devicarus/kos-auto-registration/README.md

 ## Configuration

-All the configuration is done in the `.env` file, there are the following properties:
+Most of the configuration is done in the `.env` file, there are the following properties:

 | Property                  | Description                                                  | Default |
 | ------------------------- | ------------------------------------------------------------ | ------- |